 This is a list of planned course offerings.
 After you are accepted, you will see a list of final course offerings in your MyIESabroad account.

-In addition to the three-day mobile learning field trip, IES Abroad Beijing organizes field study trips that complement what you’re learning in the classroom, and contribute to your general knowledge of Chinese culture and society.
+IES Abroad Beijing organizes course-related excursions that complement what you’re learning in the classroom, and contribute to your general knowledge of Chinese culture and society.

 We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Beijing, it will feel like home.